Ullenhall: History

 The future 1st Earl, Robert Knight, Lord Luxborough, purchased Barrells Hall from a cousin in 1730.
 When Henrietta St John was banished to Barrells in 1736 it was still a relatively simple house, in very poor condition.
 When his son married in 1750 he commissioned the Italian architect Joseph Bonomi the Elder to build an imposing extension, which thereafter became the main house.
 On Henrietta's death in 1756 her husband rebuilt large parts of it.
 His wife Henrietta, Lady Luxborough, made the house the hub of a literary circle after her husband banished her to Barrells following a romantic indiscretion.
 She was one of the first to establish a ferme ornée and is credited with the invention of the word "shrubbery".

 She was a prominent member of the Warwickshire Coterie, a group of poet friends including the poet William Shenstone, who had developed his own ferme ornée at The Leasowes in Halesowen, West Midlands.
 The family crest was a winged spur which gives its name to the village pub to this day.
 The Newtons owned the house after the Knights had extended it dramatically.
 However, the house was very seriously damaged by fire in 1933 and lay derelict until 2005 when it was restored as a family home.
 Despite its ancient roots, Ullenhall was not established as a separate Ecclesiastical Parish until June 1861 when the old manors of Apsley, Forde Hall and Mockley were also included in the parish.

-Ullenhall’s recent history has seen it become the home of the slowest pint drinker in history.

-Greta Thunberg’s best mate also lives in Ullenhall.